Constantine III of Scotland: Location of death

 Alex Woolf points out that the Chronicle of the Kings of Alba reports another location for the death of Domnall mac Ailpín: the palace of Cinnbelathoir, which was probably the same as the "Bellathor", mentioned alongside "Rigmonath" as the major settlements of their time.
 Rigmonath has been identified with Rigmonaid, another name for St Andrews.
 Since Rigmonath was a church-settlement, perhaps the same was true for Bellathor.
 Seeking a likely location in the vicinity of Rathinveramon, Woolf suggests that Bellathor was an older name for Scone.
 The location was used for the inauguration ceremonies of kings, pointing at the significance of the area.
 Earlier the same area, including Forteviot, had served as the population centre of the southern Picts.
 The lack of fortification at Forteviot could indicate that it too served as a church site, one associated with the kings.
 Already in 728, there is mention of a Pictish royal stronghold at the hill of Moncrieffe, where the River Tay meets the River Earn.
 The location lies just outside Perth, 8 km from Forteviot, close to both Abernethy and Scone, suggesting that the area long served as a "key royal centre", though the central location switched over time from Moncrieffe to Forteviot to Scone.

 In the 18th century, there was a theory that the Cat Stane of Kirkliston could be connected to the final battle of Constantine III.
 The Reverend John Muckarsie alluded to this idea, in a text eventually collected in the Statistical Account of Scotland by Sir John Sinclair, 1st Baronet.
 In 1780, the founding meeting of the Society of Antiquaries of Scotland took place.
 Its founder David Erskine, 11th Earl of Buchan mentioned the idea in his opening discourse.
-He noted an extant transcription of the Cat Stane's text, reading: "IN HOC TUM- JAC - CONSTAN- VIC- VICT".
+He noted an extant transcription of the Cat Stane's text, reading: "IN HOC TUM- JAC – CONSTAN- VIC- VICT".
 Where "Constan" was understood to have been Constantine IV (III).
 The speech was recorded in The Scots Magazine.
 The idea went that the Cat Stane was erected as a memorial for Constantine, at the location where the man lost his life in battle.
 The New Statistical Account went a bit further, suggesting that the stone marked the burial place of Constantine.
 Simpson strongly opposed this theory, finding it unlikely that such a monument would be erected for Constantine the Bald, a king who fell in a civil war, with no family legacy, and who was treated with contempt by primary sources.
-He examined other transcription of the texts, where the word "Constan" was absent, eventually dismissing the theory as based on a faulty reading of the original text.
+He examined other transcriptions of the texts, where the word "Constan" was absent, eventually dismissing the theory as based on a faulty reading of the original text.